achambaz/tlride/_book/abcd.md

 approach $P$.
 Thus, depending on the direction, \@ref(eq:derivative) may hold with different choices of $D^*$.].
 Yet, in the special case that the model is nonparametric,  only a  single gradient  exists.
-The  unique gradient  is then referred to  as *the canonical  gradient* or *the efficient  influence curve*, for reasons that will be clarified in Section \@ref(influence-curves).
+The  unique gradient  is then referred to as *the canonical gradient* or, for reasons that will be clarified in Section \@ref(influence-curves), *the efficient influence curve*.
 In the more general setting,  the canonical gradient may be defined  as the minimizer of $D\mapsto \Var_{P} (D(O))$ over the set of all gradients of $\Psi$ at $P$.